PolusAI/workflow-inference-compiler/docs/advanced.md

 This example shows how we can recursively pass in parameters / recursively overload metadata.

-Suppose we want to do a very careful minimization, first in vacuum and then in solvent (i.e. [`examples/gromacs/setup_vac_min.yml`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs/setup_vac_min.yml) in `mm-workflows`).
-We would like to re-use the abstract minimization protocol from `min.yml`.
+Suppose we want to do a very careful minimization, first in vacuum and then in solvent (i.e. [`examples/gromacs/setup_vac_min.wic`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs/setup_vac_min.wic) in `mm-workflows`).
+We would like to re-use the abstract minimization protocol from `min.wic`.
 However, our stability analysis requires an explicit edge definition from the final minimized coordinates (i.e. in solvent).
-If we try to simply add `- output_tpr_path: !& min.tpr` directly to `min.yml`, there will be duplicate definitions!
+If we try to simply add `- output_tpr_path: !& min.tpr` directly to `min.wic`, there will be duplicate definitions!
 This is not allowed (it will generate an exception).

-The solution is to pass in this parameter to only the second instance of `min.yml`.
-Since every `*.yml` file may contain a `wic:` tag, this is implemented by simply recursively merging the dictionaries, where values from parent `*.yml` files overwrite values in the child `*.yml` files.
-Note that we do not need to modify `min.yml`!
+The solution is to pass in this parameter to only the second instance of `min.wic`.
+Since every `*.wic` file may contain a `wic:` tag, this is implemented by simply recursively merging the dictionaries, where values from parent `*.wic` files overwrite values in the child `*.wic` files.
+Note that we do not need to modify `min.wic`!

 Thus we retain edge inference, explicit edges, composability, reusability, and have even gained customizability!

-A portion of [`examples/gromacs/basic.yml`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs/basic.yml) is shown below.
+A portion of [`examples/gromacs/basic.wic`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs/basic.wic) is shown below.

 ```yaml
 ...